NotIdealKD/IaC/README.md

-# Repo for IaC learning.
+# Repo for IaC learning

-I will explore the following technologies to develop my IaC skills.

-- Terraform
-- Packer
-- Ansible

-Infrastructure will be hosted on Azure initially.
-I will investigate integration into on-prem infrastructure as well.
+Terraform practice on Azure.
+Focus on best practices in terms of structuring the code and modularity.
+Big focus on keeping the code DRY

+Potential to expand to GCP in the future